 Another impressive beach in Lanzarote is Orzola Beach on the more remote northern coast, which is known for its bright white sands and glorious emerald water.
 Then there’s Playa de Famara, also on the northern coast, a vast sandy bay that’s well suited to surfing thanks to its big Atlantic waves.

 You could be forgiven for thinking you’re on a film set looking at some of Lanzarote’s dramatic landscapes.
 They’re so special that UNESCO has given them the World Biosphere Reserve status.
-Sprinkled across the land you’ll see mountains, black rock formations, lava fields and craters, reminding visitors the island is home to over a hundred volcanoes called the Fire Mountains.
+Sprinkled across the land, you’ll see mountains, black rock formations, lava fields and craters, reminding visitors that the island is home to over a hundred volcanoes called the Fire Mountains.

 You can get a taste of traditional Canarian culture in many places in Lanzarote.
 Costa Teguise has a lovely selection of family-run restaurants where you can sample the local cuisine, as does Puerto del Carmen’s Old Town.
-For an insight into local craftsmanship visit a village market and see the goods made from locally sourced materials.
-Canarians are known for their folk music and there’s nowhere better to enjoy a night of it than in the incredibly atmospheric Cueva de los Verdes, or ‘Green Caves’.
+For an insight into local craftsmanship, visit a village market and see the goods made from locally sourced materials.
+Canarians are known for their folk music, too, and there’s nowhere better to enjoy a night of it than in the incredibly atmospheric Cueva de los Verdes, or ‘Green Caves’.